nortikin/sverchok/docs/Unit_01/lesson_01.rst

 - ``Add -> Viz -> Viewer Draw``

 Sverchok draws geometry using the Viewer Nodes.
-You might have noticed that the list of ``Viz`` nodes is extensive, this is because there are a variety of different ways to represent geometry; either just drawing to the view using openGL or making Blender's ``Object.Meshes`` directly.
+You might have noticed that the list of ``Viz`` nodes is extensive, this is because there are a variety of different ways to represent geometry; either just drawing to the view using openGL or making Blender's ``Objects`` directly.
 For now We'll focus on ``Viewer Draw``.
 Stethoscope is useful for showing the values of any socket, but when we're dealing with final geometric constructs like Vectors often we want to see them in 3D to get a better understanding, ``Viewer Draw`` is our lightweight drawing function.

 Connect the output of ``Vectors In`` into the ``Verts`` on the Viewer Draw node.
 You should see 4 vertices appear on your ``3d view`` (but don't worry if you don't immediately spot them, by default they will be drawn in white):